janestreet/magic-trace/README.md

   <img src="https://img.shields.io/github/license/janestreet/magic-trace?style=flat-square"/>
 </p>

-`magic-trace` is a tool for diagnosing tricky performance issues using Intel Processor Trace.
-You tell it a function and attach it to a running process, and when that function is called it'll detach and give you a visualization of everything that happened in the around 10ms leading up to that function call.
-Here's me zoomed in to about 10us of this data, but it has timing resolution of around 40ns:
+Magic-trace uses Intel PT to tell you what just happened.
+You give it a function name. then, it attaches to a running process and when that function is called it will show you everything that happened for ~10ms (varies, and is partially configurable) leading up to that function call.

+There's also a lazy way to use this: attach it to a running process and detatch it with <kbd>Ctrl</kbd>+<kbd>C</kbd>, and see a random trace of your program.
+This is especially useful if your program is being slow and you don't know why.

+Magic-trace traces *all control flow* in the snapshot, and that means you can get extremely low granularity data on what your program is doing.
+For example, here's 10us of an ocaml program's startup procedure, with timing resolution of around 40ns:

 ![10us of OCaml program startup](docs/assets/example-trace.png)